netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

         sync gslb config –debug

-**Note**: If initial sync fails, review the security groups on both AWS and Azure to allow the required ports.
+**Note**: If the initial sync fails, review the security groups on both AWS and Azure to allow the required ports.

 ##  Apply GTP and GSE CRDs on AWS and Azure Kubernetes clusters

-The Global traffic policy (GTP) and Global service entry (GSE) CRDs help to configure Citrix ADC for performing GSLB in Kubernetes applications.
+The global traffic policy (GTP) and global service entry (GSE) CRDs help to configure Citrix ADC for performing GSLB in Kubernetes applications.
 These CRDs are designed for configuring multi-cluster ingress and load balancing solution for Kubernetes clusters.

 **GTP CRD**

 The GTP CRD accepts the parameters for configuring GSLB on the Citrix ADC including deployment type (canary, failover, and local-first), GSLB domain, health monitor for the ingress, and service type.

-For GTP CRD definition, see [GTP CRD](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/multicluster/multi-cluster/#gtp-crd-definition).
+For GTP CRD definition, see the [GTP CRD](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/multicluster/multi-cluster/#gtp-crd-definition).
 Apply the GTP CRD definition on AWS and Azure Kubernetes clusters using the following command:

     kubectl apply -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/multicluster/Manifest/gtp-crd.yaml

 **GSE CRD**

-The GSE CRD dictates the endpoint information (information about any Kubernetes object that routes traffic into the cluster) in each cluster.
-GSE automatically picks the application’s external IP, which routes traffic into the cluster.
-If the external IP of the routes change, Global Service Entry picks a newly assigned IP address and configure the Citrix ADC’s multi-cluster endpoints accordingly.
+The GSE CRD specifies the endpoint information (information about any Kubernetes object that routes traffic into the cluster) in each cluster.
+The global service entry automatically picks the external IP address of the application, which routes traffic into the cluster.
+If the external IP address of the routes change, the global service entry picks a newly assigned IP address and configure the multi-cluster endpoints of Citrix ADCs accordingly.

-For the GSE CRD definition, see [GSE CRD](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/multicluster/multi-cluster/#gse-crd-definition).
+For the GSE CRD definition, see the [GSE CRD](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/multicluster/multi-cluster/#gse-crd-definition).
 Apply the GSE CRD definition on AWS and Azure Kubernetes clusters using the following command:

     kubectl apply -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/multicluster/Manifest/gse-crd.yaml

 ##	Deploy multi-cluster controller

-Multi-cluster controller helps you to ensure high availability of the applications across the clusters in a multi-cloud environment.
+Multi-cluster controller helps you to ensure the high availability of the applications across clusters in a multi-cloud environment.

 You can install the multi-cluster controller on the AWS and Azure clusters.
 Multi-cluster controller listens to GTP and GSE CRDs and configures the Citrix ADC for GSLB that provides high availability across multiple regions in a multi-cloud environment.